fcbg-platforms/eeg-resp-audio-sleep/README.md

 > [!Tip]
 > If you are using VSCode, a pop-up on the bottom right detects the new environment
 > and ask if it should be the default environment for this folder.
 Select `Yes`, you
-> will not always have this environment activated in VSCode when you open the folder
+> will now always have this environment activated in VSCode when you open the folder
 > `~/git/eeg-resp-audio-sleep`.

 ### PsychoPy preparation